How to Qualify for Medicaid / Medi-Cal

 Medi-Cal eligibility for nursing home expenses is not an income based benefit.

-For example, if there is a married couple and their total combined monthly income is less than $3,216 (subject to change), there would be no cost (or zero share of cost) that would need to be paid to the facility.
+As mentioned above, if there is a married couple and their total combined monthly income is less than $3,435 (subject to change), there would be no cost (or zero share of cost) that would need to be paid to the facility.

 If a person is single, all their income minus the deduction for health insurance and the $35 personal needs allowance would need to be paid to the facility.